pulipatiharshini/Digital-Electronics-Internship/README.md

 The 7486 IC is used for:

-Binary Adders: In half and full adders.
+•Binary Adders: In half and full adders.

-Error Detection: Parity generators and checkers.
+•Error Detection: Parity generators and checkers.

-Data Comparison: In digital comparators.
+•Data Comparison: In digital comparators.

-Digital Signal Processing: For signal manipulation.
+•Digital Signal Processing: For signal manipulation.

 **7.XNOR GATE - 74266 IC**